Soviet (council): China

 After the Nanchang uprising, the term was also used by the Chinese Communists in the 1920s taking control in some parts of the country, which were later declared as the Chinese Soviet Republic in 1931.
 The CSR was China's first communist government in a structure that would later evolve into the People's Republic of China.
 The Chinese Soviet Republic was dissolved on 22 September 1937 when the Chinese Communist Party issued, in the Second United Front, its manifesto on unity with the Kuomintang.

 In 1929, Deng Xiaoping led a short-lived soviet in Bama County.

 Elsewhere

 The term soon came to be used outside the former Russian Empire following 1917.
 The Limerick Soviet was formed in Ireland in 1919 at the beginning of the Irish War of Independence, and sprung up alongside a number of soviets in Ireland.
-A soviet republic was established in Bavaria on 7 April 1919.
 In 1920, the Workers' Dreadnought published "A Constitution for British Soviets" in preparation for the launch of the Communist Party (British Section of the Third International).
 Here the focus was on "household" soviets "[i]n order that mothers and those who are organisers of the family life of the community may be adequately represented."